scm-manager/scm-manager/docs/getting-started.md

 ### Install Java

 SCM-Manager needs an installed Java 1.7 or newer.
 It is recommended to use the [oracle jre](http://java.oracle.com/).
 How to check which version of Java is installed:

 ```bash
 java -version
 ```

-### Install the latest version of Java

 Download java from [here](http://java.oracle.com/) and follow the install instructions.

 ### Install SCM-Manager